The services of the Shoah Memorial

 inscription@memorialdelashoah.org

-Founded in 1946, Le Monde juif was the world’s first journal focusing on the Holocaust.
-It became the Revue d’histoire de la Shoah in 1997.
-The bi-annual publication is not just a research tool, but also a place where researchers and witnesses from around the world can reflect and exchange ideas.
-The journal’s staff also co-publishes the works in the Shoah Memorial collection with Calmann-Lévy.
+Created in 1946 under the name Le Monde juif, the world’s first magazine specialized on the Shoah became in 1997 the Revue d'histoire de la Shoah.
+This biannual publication is a scientific tool, but also a place of exchange and reflection between researchers and witnesses from around the world.
+The team of the journal also publishes, in co-edition with Calmann-Lévy, the works of the collection Mémorial de la Shoah.

 Communication

-The communication department aims to give the Shoah Memorial the highest possible public profile not just in France, where the cultural offer is especially dense, but also internationally.
-It also sets up media and institutional partnerships and develops and distributes all the Memorial’s in-house and external communication materials.
+The objective of the communication department is to give the Shoah Memorial the best visibility with the general public in France, where the cultural offer is particularly dense, but also internationally.